-Short sales – transactions where the sale price fell short of what was owed on the property – made up an estimated 20.9 percent of the resale market last month.
-That was down from 21.2 percent the month before and up from 18.7 percent a year earlier.
-Two years ago short sales made up an estimated 17.5 percent of the resale market.
+Short sales - transactions where the sale price fell short of what was owed on the property - made up an estimated 22.5 percent of the homes that resold last month.
+That was down from an estimated 23.6 percent the month before and 26.5 percent a year earlier.

-The typical mortgage payment that home buyers committed themselves to paying last month was $901.
-That was up slightly from January's $893, which was the lowest since $882 in February 1999.
-Adjusted for inflation, last month's typical payment was 59.8 percent below the 1989 peak of the prior real estate cycle, and 67.4 percent below the 2006 peak of the current cycle.
+The typical mortgage payment that home buyers committed themselves to paying last month was $1,042.
+That was up from $1,030 in January and up from $901 a year earlier.
+Last month's typical payment was 54.3 percent below the 1989 peak of the prior real estate cycle, and 63.0 percent below the 2006 peak of the current cycle.

 DataQuick monitors real estate activity nationwide and provides information to consumers, educational institutions, public agencies, lending institutions, title companies and industry analysts.

-Indicators of market distress continue to move in different directions.
-Foreclosure activity is high, but well below peak levels.
-Financing with multiple mortgages is low, down payment sizes are stable, and cash and non-owner occupied buying remain at or near record levels, DataQuick reported.
+Indicators of market distress continue to decline.
+Foreclosure activity remains well below peak levels reached several years ago.
+Financing with multiple mortgages is low, while down payment sizes are stable, DataQuick reported.

 Media calls: Andrew LePage (916)456-7157 or firstname.lastname@example.org

 Posted by DQNews and Custom Reports at 2:00 PM